maciejkuran/colorala/README.md

 <b>For designers, developers ... for everybody! 🤍</b>

-🔥 Check latest `Website Color Preview` tool where you can see live what your color scheme looks like!
+> 🔥 Check latest 'Website Color Preview' tool where you can see live what your color scheme looks like!

 [colorala - LIVE APP](https://colorala.com)

 <i>Creator: Maciej Kuran-Janowski</i>

 > In my repositories you may find 2 colorala repositories.
 Don't be confused.
 The current repo for this project remains `/colorala.com`.
-I refactored the entire application code taking inspiration from the <b>MVC architecture pattern</b>.
+I refactored the entire application code from scratch, taking inspiration from the <b>MVC architecture pattern</b>.
 The code in its current form is clean to me.
 The old source code is available in the repository `/colorala.com-old`.

 # Available tools